Scan my website for seo

 What to keep in mind

-Automated discovery has limits.
+Coverage depends on site access.
 Radar does not scan sites behind logins, paywalls, access controls, or aggressive bot protection.
-When automated discovery is blocked, Radar can visualise a URL snapshot that you provide through JSON import.
+When automated discovery is blocked, it can still visualize a URL snapshot you provide through JSON import.